 BigCommerce comes with a solid choice of integrations and apps.
 A lot more of its features come built-in.
 However, it has less need for a huge extension store.

-In the BigCommerce marketplace, it has around 800 third-party apps and extensions to add to your store.
+In the BigCommerce marketplace, there are around 800 third-party apps and extensions to add to your store.
 Some of the best BigCommerce integrations include tax automation, shipping services, and marketing tools.

 Both free and paid apps are available in the WooCommerce Extensions Store, with paid options costing between $30 and $250 per year.